 If you draw an arc from one corner to the opposite corner in each square, you create the Fibonacci spiral.
 Mind-blowing, isn’t it?

-This composition technique works particularly well for overhead shots.
+This composition technique works very well for overhead shots.
 It also creates balance when there are several elements in the frame.

-For the picture of the lentil stew, the curved placement of the cilantro leads the eye to the bowl.
-It then moves to the top part and, finally, to the focal point, which is the piece of carrot.
+For the picture of the curry below, the placement of the chilli peppers leads the eye to the bowl.
+It then moves to the top part and, finally, to the focal point, which is the green leaves and prawns on the top.

-You can flip or turn the spiral when arranging your composition.
+You can flip or turn the spiral when arranging your composition depending on whether you’re shooting vertical or horizontal.
 The direction of the flow is not crucial.

 What’s important is that your focal point falls in the smallest part of the spiral.
 You should also place other essential elements along the curve.

-1. Use the Golden Triangle to Draw Attention
+10. Use the Golden Triangle to Draw The Viewer’s Attention

 Another powerful approach for food photography composition is to use triangles.
 These shapes keep the attention of the viewer within the frame.
 Why?
-Because it makes the eye move from one point to another in a continuous loop.
+Because they make the eye move from one point to another in a continuous loop.